leia04/Spatial-Analysis-of-Obstetric-Care-Underserved-Areas-in-Korea/README.md

-# Spatial Analysis of Obstetric Care Underserved Areas in Korea
+# Spatial Analysis of Obstetric Care Underserved Areas of Korea

 ## Abstract
 This project identifies obstetric care underserved areas by integrating spatial accessibility and actual childbirth demand.